-Bratislava is nestled between the Little Carpathian Mountains and the Danube River, giving visitors the opportunity to explore a bustling medieval old town, take in unique reclaimed communist architecture, discover how Bratislava is evolving and venture into the surrounding countryside, lakes, rivers, castles and centuries old vineyards (more on this later).
+Bratislava nestles between the Little Carpathian Mountains and the Danube River.
+This gives visitors the opportunity to explore a bustling medieval old town and take in the unique reclaimed communist architecture.
+Discover how Bratislava is evolving.
+Venture into the surrounding countryside, lakes, rivers, castles and centuries-old vineyards (more on this later).

 How many days do you need in Bratislava?